Renaitre1111/poetic_re/POETIC_Rebuttal.md

 R3: Reviewer Gm3J

+We thank you for your critical and constructive feedback, especially for highlighting the importance of geometric fidelity and baseline fairness.
+These comments have motivated us to conduct a more systematic assessment to strengthen our claims.
+We have addressed your concerns point-by-point below.

-> Q1: The evaluation focuses almost entirely on property controllability...
-There is no systematic assessment of the generated 3D conformations.
+> Q1: More systematic assessment of the generated 3D conformations.

 A1: Thank you for your suggestion.
 We have performed a systematic assessment of the 3D geometries generated by POETIC across all six benchmark properties.